KDE/documentation-develop-kde-org/content/hig/text_and_labels.md

 **Good:** Properties → Properties for \[file name\]

-## Line length
-For multi-sentence text, try to limit line length to 85 characters or less, which improves readability.
-This generally works out to about 450px.
-However if this would cause excessive whitespace in wide windows, consider changing the UI to lay out additional elements to the right of the text area, or even move the long text into a [Kirigami.ContextualHelpButton](https://api.kde.org/qml-org-kde-kirigami-contextualhelpbutton.html) or [KWidgetsAddons::KContextualHelpButton](https://api.kde.org/kcontextualhelpbutton.html), which enforces this length internally.

 ## Placeholders
 Placeholder text is used in empty text fields and empty views.
 Both share a common purpose: to tell users how to get content into it.